joekreu/basic_pcp/DETAILED_GUIDE.md

 > _Note:_ The terms _correctness_ of parsing, _root operator weight_ and
 >_range_, that may occur in the output, are not defined here. _Correctness_
-> is modelled after (but not identical to) the definition of this term in
+> is modelled after (but not identical to) the definition of this term by
-> _User Defined Syntax_ by _Annika Aasa_ (1992).
+> _Annika Aasa_ in _User Defined Syntax_ (1992) or
+> _Precedences in Specifications and Implementations of Programming Languages_
+> (1995).

-The call syntax
-`./PARSER_MODULE 'CODE'` may work, depending on the operating system and the shell.
+The call syntax `./PARSER_MODULE 'CODE'` may work, depending on the operating system and the shell.
 Set the _executable_ flag of the parser module.
+An
-An example:
+example:

 ```shell
 ./pcp_it_0_1w.py '3 + 5 ! * 6 ^ 2'